chainer/chainer/tests/acceptance_tests/test_multiple_graphs.rst

 >>> x.get_grad('weight')
 Traceback (most recent call last):
   ...
-xchainer.XchainerError: Cannot find ArrayNode for graph_id: 'weight'.
+xchainer.XchainerError: Array does not belong to the graph: 'weight'.

 Double backprop with single graph